keichi/binary-parser/README.md

 ### parse(buffer)
 Parse a `Buffer` object `buffer` with this parser and return the resulting object.
-When `parse(buffer)` is called for the first time, parser code is compiled on-the-fly and internally cached.
+When `parse(buffer)` is called for the first time, the associated parser code is compiled on-the-fly and internally cached.

 ### create(constructorFunction)
 Set the constructor function that should be called to create the object